Business process automation helps businesses immensely…

 After having written so much about business process automation (BPA) in the abstract, this week I finally started venturing into the practical impacts of business being enabled by technology.

-Wednesday I talked about how technology facilitates motor vehicle fleet management; today I touch upon matters that are more general to businesses overall.
+Today I'll touch upon matters that are more general to businesses overall.